oliviatessa/pNIF/README.md

 This project is forked from [Neural Implicit Flow (NIF)](https://github.com/pswpswpsw/nif#neural-implicit-flow-nif-mesh-agnostic-dimensionality-reduction) by [Shaowu Pan](http://www.shaowupan.com/).
 NIF is a mesh-agnostic, dimensionality reduction paradigm for modeling complex spatio-temporal fields.
 NIF has a hypernet structure that isolates the spatial complexity from the parameter (time, Reynold's number, etc.) complexity.
 For more details on NIF, please see this [paper](https://arxiv.org/pdf/2204.03216.pdf).

+Here, we use the method of neural network pruning to further reduce the computational complexity of NIF.

 # Pruned Neural Implicit Flow (pNIF)

 ## NIF Background